catseye/Castile/README.markdown

 often forcing the programmer to be explicit and verbose.

-The reference implementation is slightly less unremarkable than the language itself, if only for the fact that it compiles to three different target
+The reference implementation is slightly less unremarkable than the language itself, if only for the fact that it compiles to four different target
-languages: Javascript, Ruby, and a hypothetical stack machine called "stackmac".
-(A stackmac emulator ships with this distribution.)
+languages: Javascript, Ruby, a hypothetical stack machine called "stackmac" (a stackmac emulator ships with this distribution,) and (coming soon) C.

 Castile's influences might include: